Gordon Murray

+Ian Gordon Murray (born 18 June 1946) is a South African and British former (Formula One) racing car designer, renowned firstly as lead designer for both the Brabham and McLaren Formula 1 racing teams, during 1969–1986 and 1987–1991 respectively, then as designer of high-end, high-performance sports cars and a variety of other innovative automotive projects.

+After leaving McLaren, Murray founded the Gordon Murray Design consultancy and, in 2017, the low-volume specialist car manufacturing company Gordon Murray Automotive, both now incorporated into the Gordon Murray Group.

 Early life

-Born to Scottish immigrant parents, Murray was born and grew up in Durban, South Africa.
+The child of Scottish immigrant parents, Murray was born and grew up in Durban, South Africa.
 His father was a motorcycle racer and later prepared racing cars.
 Murray studied mechanical engineering at Natal Technical College, now Durban University of Technology.

 He built and raced his own car, the IGM Ford, in the South African National Class during 1967 and 1968.

 Formula One career

 Brabham: 1969–1986

 Murray moved to England in 1969, hoping to find a job at Lotus Cars.
 But Murray was offered a job at Brabham after coincidentally meeting then Brabham designer Ron Tauranac.
 When Bernie Ecclestone took over the Brabham team, he appointed Murray Chief Designer.
 There Murray designed many Grand Prix cars, some of which were World Championship Grand Prix winners.
-These designs include the extraordinary BT46B, also known as "the Brabham fan car", as well as the World Championship winning BT49 and BT52.
+These designs include the BT46B, also known as "the Brabham fan car", as well as the World Championship winning BT49 and BT52.
 Murray developed a reputation for an innovative approach to design, applied not only to car concepts and details but also to race strategy.